ffMathy/FluffySpoon.JavaScript.InversionOfControl.Vue/README.md

 class Foo { }
 ```

-Voila!
 Now if you provide `MyVueComponent` to Vue.js anywhere, it will always have its constructor parameters injected in.